 The role of the assessor is to conduct a peer review of the Montessori practice in a Montessori day-care, nursery, school or home-based setting.
 They visit the setting twice, evaluate practice following the MEAB criteria at both visits, feed back to the owner/manager and the staff, make recommendations to the setting and prepare a written report of each accreditation visit.
 The recommendations, as contained within the written report, are subject to review by MEAB’s Report Monitoring Group and the reports are validated by the Montessori Evaluation and Accreditation Board which meets twice a year.

 The assessors are monitored and supported by the Report Monitoring Group.
 They are expected to use digital technology before, during and after their visit.
 All the assessors are appointed for a period of three years and are self-employed.

 To become an assessor

-We will hold your CV on file; it will be considered by the interview panel prior to the next training session to be held during the next academic year.
-All our assessors are interviewed by a panel of three, appointed by the Montessori Evaluation and Accreditation Board and if selected, will be invited to undertake the appropriate training, following which they will be mentored by one of the current assessors.
+We will hold your CV on file; it will be considered by the interview panel prior to the next assessor training session.
+All our assessors are interviewed by a panel, appointed by the Montessori Evaluation and Accreditation Board and invited to undertake relevant training, following which they will be mentored by one of the current assessors.